shnbwmn/websites/README.md

 # Sites that inspire

-List of awesome websites and tools.
+List of awesome websites and tools, particularly for design.

 ## Design